Note 28: Amendment to Shareholders Agreement of Taj SATS Air Catering Limited

 The contract liabilities primarily relate to the unredeemed customer loyalty points and the advance consideration received from customers for which revenue is recognised when the performance obligation is over/ services delivered.

 a) Advance Collections is recognised when payment is received before the related performance obligation is satisfied.
 This includes advances received from the customer towards rooms/restaurant/banquets.
-Revenue is recognised once the performance obligation is met i.e. on room stay/ sale of food and beverage / provision of banquet services.
-It also includes membership fee received for Chambers Membership, Epicure membership and Spa and Health Club Memberships and disclosed as Income received in advance.
+Revenue is recognised once the performance obligation is met i.e., on room stay/ sale of food and beverage / provision of banquet services.
+It also includes membership fees received for Chambers Membership, Epicure membership and Spa and Health Club Memberships and disclosed as Income received in advance.

-Note 35: Leases - Ind AS 116
+Note 35: Leases

-The Company leases several assets including land, building and plant and equipment which are generally long term in nature with varying terms, escalation clauses and renewal rights expiring within five to one hundred and ninety-eight years.
+The Company leases several assets including land, building and plant and equipment which are generally long-term in nature with varying terms, escalation clauses and renewal rights expiring within five to one hundred and ninety-eight years.
 On renewal, the terms of the leases are renegotiated.

 Fair value hierarchy: